 Talent - no coin, worth 60 minas or 6000 denarii

 The unforgiving servant's debt of 10,000 talents (Mt 18:25)

 The modern value of the coins can be approximately calculated from the fact that a denarius was a day's wages for a labourer.
 This is indicated by the parable of the workers in the vineyard, who were all paid a denarius (Mt 20:1-16).
-The modern equivalent of the worth of a denarius in the U.K. (a day's wages for a labourer) in the early twenty-first century could be considered as being about £48 per day (8 hours at £6 per hour), giving a salary of about £10,000 per year.
-So, the debt of 10,000 talents in the parable of the unmerciful servant (Mt 18:21) was equivalent of 200,000 years salary, a modern equivalent of £40 billion - an unimaginable personal debt, and great forgiveness!
+The modern equivalent of the worth of a denarius in the U.K. (a day's wages for a labourer) in the early twenty-first century could be considered as being about £64 (8 hours at £8 per hour), giving a salary of about £12,000 per year.
+So, the debt of 10,000 talents in the parable of the unmerciful servant (Mt 18:21) was equivalent to around 300,000 years salary, a modern equivalent of £4 billion - an unimaginable personal debt, and great forgiveness.

 There are many web-sites with photographs and descriptions of coins in circulation in the first century.